-YEAR MEETING DATES Venue REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 21-25 September by correspond- ence No reporting Four new co-chairs to pursue the development of WGCOMEDA activities Year 2021 4-8 October University of Palermo, Italy No reporting Year 2022 TBD May TBD Final ICES Scientific report by July 2022
+YEAR MEETING DATES VENUE REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 21-25 September by correspond- ence No reporting Four new co-chairs to pursue the development of WGCOMEDA activities Year 2021 4-7 October Online meeting No reporting Year 2022 3-6 October University of Palermo (Distem), Palermo, Italy Final ICES Scientific report by July 2022

-ToR DESCRIPTION BACKGROUND SCIENCE PLAN CODES DURA- TION EXPECTED DELIVERABLES a biodiversity of demersal and benthic assemblages across A) The topic is a follow up from the work in the previous cycles aiming to improve: (1) the use of functional traits to assess the structure and functioning of marine assemblages (integrating different taxonomic 1.4; 1.9; 2.2 3 years 1.
-Define the core functional traits across different taxonomic groups in order to integrate the current approaches antic systems groups) and (2) the assessment of functional biodiversity patterns across Mediterranean and Atlantic systems 2.
-Compile trait data for phytoplankton, zooplankton, fish and invertebrate species to standardize the use of traits
+TOR DESCRIPTION BACKGROUND SCIENCE PLAN CODES DURA- TION EXPECTED DELIVERABLES a biodiversity of demersal and benthic assemblages across A) The topic is a follow up from the work in the previous cycles aiming to improve: (1) the use of functional traits to assess the structure and functioning of marine assemblages (integrating different taxonomic 1.4; 1.9; 2.2 3 years 1.
+Define the core functional traits across different taxonomic groups in order to integrate the current approaches groups) and (2) the assessment of functional biodiversity patterns across Mediterranean and Atlantic systems 2.
+Compile trait data for phyto- plankton, zooplankton, fish and invertebrate species to standard- ize the use of traits

 B) The tor will provide better understanding of ecosystems functioning and improve our ability to predict the impact of environmental and human-induced changes.
 3. Identify possible methods to deal with dynamic traits on space and time , i.e. Those which are demographic (e.g. Fecundity) or ontogenetic (e.g. Diet) dependent 4.
-Understand spatio-temporal dynamics and patterns of functional diversity and respective drivers (trait biogeography; cooccurrence of traits) 5.
-Understand functional changes to different human pressures and predict the vulnerability and stability of Mediterranean and Atlantic ecosystems (resilience indicators). b Integrate the complexity of marine biota to understand how ecosystem structure and connectivity support A) The topic is a follow up from the 1.4; work in the previous cycles and addresses issues on integrating multitrophic interactions for IEA 5.2 3 years 1.
-Review existing food webs models across Mediterranean and Atlantic systems the stability of commu- nities B) Ecosystem structure and connectivity is known to affect community stability, but empirical evidences are still weak.
-Embracing the complexity of marine ecosystems (e.g. By inte- 2.
-Identify possible methods to predict species interactions from traits and extend multitrophic interaction network in data-poor regions grating trophic interactions) will strengthen the input and guidance for ecosystem-based management.
+Understand spatio-temporal dynamics and patterns of functional diversity and respective drivers (trait biogeography; co-occurrence of traits) 5.
+Understand functional changes to different human pressures and predict the vulnerability and stability of Mediterranean and Atlantic ecosystems (resilience indicators). b Integrate the complexity of marine biota to understand how ecosystem structure and connectivity support A) The topic is a follow up from the 1.4; work in the previous cycles and addresses issues on integrating multitrophic interactions for IEA 5.2 3 years Review existing food webs models across Mediterranean and Atlantic systems the stability of commu- nities B) Ecosystem structure and connectivity is known to affect community stability, but empirical evidences are still weak.
+Embracing the complexity of marine ecosystems (e.g. By integrating trophic interactions) will 2.
+Identify possible methods to predict species interactions from traits and extend multitrophic interaction network in data-poor regions strengthen the input and guidance for ecosystem-based management.
 3. Understand spatio-temporal dynamics of food webs and identify the link between structure and stability across ecosystems 4.
-Understand past and predict future vulnerabilities of communities to fishing disturbances or biological invasions. c Investigate resilience and mechanisms of change in complex A) The topic is a follow up from the work in the previous cycles and aims to study systems undergoing changes in the NE Atlantic and the 6.5 3 years Review and update existing information on the temporal development of ecosystems in the marine systems impacted by anthropogenic and environmental drivers
+Understand past and predict future vulnerabilities of communities to fishing disturbances or biological invasions. С Investigate resilience and mechanisms of change in complex marine systems im- A) The topic is a follow up from the upon the topic is a follow up from the topic is a follow up from the upon the topic is a follow up from the upon the up 3 years 1.
+Review and update existing information on the temporal development of ecosystems in the tify future needs and gaps for social science in Med.